Environmental groups fight back against corporate lawsuits

 “We know from our own experience that this legal bullying tactic will work if it’s not shut down,” said Katie Redford, co-founder and director of EarthRights International.

-The effort is to include billboard advertisements, training sessions for journalists and nonprofits, panel discussions and rallies outside the corporate offices of companies the groups believe use such lawsuits.

-Rallies are planned next week in San Francisco, New York City and Dallas.
-Dallas is the base for Energy Transfer Partners, the company that built the Dakota Access oil pipeline and sued Greenpeace, Earth First and BankTrack for up to $1 billion for allegedly working to undermine the $3.8 billion project to move North Dakota oil to a shipping point in Illinois.
+Rallies are planned this week in San Francisco, New York City and Dallas.
+Dallas is the base for Energy Transfer Partners (ETP), the company that built the Dakota Access oil pipeline and sued Greenpeace, Earth First and BankTrack for up to $1 billion for allegedly working to undermine the $3.8 billion project to move North Dakota oil to a shipping point in Illinois.

 Greenpeace and the Center for Constitutional Rights, which also is involved in helping defend against that lawsuit, are among the Protect the Protest participants.

-The company's lawsuit filed a year ago alleges the environmental groups disseminated false and misleading information about the project and interfered with its construction.
-ETP maintains that the groups' actions interfered with its business, facilitated crimes and acts of terrorism, incited violence, targeted financial institutions that backed the project, and violated defamation and racketeering laws.
+The company’s lawsuit filed a year ago alleges the environmental groups disseminated false and misleading information about the project and interfered with its construction and their actions facilitated crimes and acts of terrorism.
 The groups maintained the lawsuit was an attack on free speech.

 U.S. District Judge Billy Roy Wilson this summer dismissed both BankTrack and Earth First as defendants.
 He said ETP failed to make a case that Earth First is an entity that can be sued, and that BankTrack’s actions in imploring banks not to fund the pipeline did not amount to radical ecoterrorism.